OptiMixnet/OptiMix/README.md

 ## Initial setup and dependencies
 You can execute the code on any standard laptop or workstation running Ubuntu 18.04 or higher.
 It is compatible with Python versions starting from 3.8.10.
 Importantly, the artifact includes precisely the same configurations and settings used in the original OptiMix evaluation.
 The only exception is that the number of iterations has been scaled down to ensure feasibility on standard hardware.
-These configuration parameters can be reviewed and modified in the \texttt{config.py} file.
+These configuration parameters can be reviewed and modified in the `config.py` file.

 The artifact has been optimized to run on systems with at least 16\,GB of RAM and 50\,GB of available disk space.
 These specifications allow users to reproduce results efficiently without requiring access to high-performance computing environments.

-Before executing the code, please ensure your system satisfies the following requirements: Ubuntu 18.04 or higher, Python version between 3.8.10 and 3.10.x (not 3.11 or newer), a minimum of 16\,GB of RAM, and at least 50\,GB of free disk space.
+Before executing the code, please ensure that your system satisfies the following requirements: Ubuntu 18.04 or higher, Python version 3.8.10 or above, a minimum of 16\,GB of RAM, and at least 50\,GB of available disk space.

-All required dependencies for execution are listed in the `dependencies.txt` file included in the repository.
+All required dependencies for execution are listed in the  `dependencies.txt` file included in the repository and mentioned below.

 - matplotlib==3.5.2
 - numpy==1.21.2